nickitin123321/terminator/README.md

 - Pesets of commands in JS
 - Remote ssh commands piplenes
-- BASH, git, pm2, etc commands in JS with types and comments
+- BASH, git, pm2, docer, etc commands in JS with types and comments

 Usage/exaples:
 ``` js